Tractable Optimal Experimental Design using Transport Maps: Optimal experimental design using transport maps

-Construction of the true map $\cT$ is in general not feasible and various approximation techniques have been developed (see, \eg,~\cite{TabakTurner:2012:1, KruseDetommasoKoetheScheichl:2019:1, BaptistaHosseiniKovachkiMarzouk:2020:1, BaptistaMarzoukZahm:2020:1, PapamakariosNalisnickJimenezRezendeMohamedLakshminarayanan:2021:1, CuiDolgovZahm:2023:2}).
-Many approaches define the map \emph{implicitly} as the minimizer of a sample-based approximation to the KL divergence between the target density and its approximation over some parametrized class of triangular transport maps.
-In contrast, in~\cite{CuiDolgovZahm:2023:1}, an \emph{explicit} transport map is constructed to couple the reference density to a tensor train (TT) \emph{approximation} to the joint density.
-For completeness we summarize the procedure and main ideas, but refer to the aforementioned paper for technical details.
+This property makes the KR rearrangement particularly useful for conditional sampling, and we will exploit this feature for our OED approach.
+However, construction of the true map $\cT$ is in general not feasible and various approximation techniques have been developed.
+The most common technique is to define $\cT$ as the minimizer of some statistical divergence between the target density $\pi_{\bx}$ and the pushforward of the reference $\cT_{\sharp}\rho_{\bv}$ over some parametrized class of triangular transport maps.
+These techniques use polynomials (\cite{MoselhyMarzouk:2012:1,BaptistaMarzoukZahm:2020:1}) or kernel functions (\cite{LiuWang:2016:1,DetommasoCuiMarzoukSpantiniScheichl:2018:1}) to approximate $\cT$, as well as invertible neural networks and normalizing flows (\cite{KruseDetommasoKoetheScheichl:2019:1,BaptistaHosseiniKovachkiMarzouk:2020:1,PapamakariosNalisnickJimenezRezendeMohamedLakshminarayanan:2021:1}).
+In contrast, our approach uses the techniques outlined in~\cite{DolgovAnayaIzquierdoFoxScheichl:2019:1,CuiDolgov:2021:1,CuiDolgovZahm:2023:1} and constructs an explicit transport map to an approximation of the target density, but we delay those details to~\cref{section:TT_construction} and first discuss how the KR rearrangement could be used for approximating the OED objective function.